 The men of the 8th Virginia learned of the Declaration of Independence on the heels of a major victory.
-For nearly all of them, it was the high point of the war—and was followed by very deep lows.
+For nearly all of them, it was the high point of the war.
+It was followed by very deep lows.

 Two hundred and forty years later, most of us celebrate America’s independence with cookouts and fireworks.
 Colonel Peter Muhlenberg’s soldiers experienced the event in its original context, which meant learning of it many days after the fact.
 News traveled slowly.
-When they heard it, the list of grievances in the middle of the document probably meant more to them than the high-minded statement of principles we focus on today.
+When they heard it, the list of grievances in the middle of the document probably meant more to them than the high-minded introduction we focus on today.

-Jefferson’s document also contained a long list of indictments against the King, which included some that were of particular importance to the men of the 8th Virginia.
+Jefferson’s document also contained a long list of indictments against the King, including some that were of particular importance to the men of the 8th Virginia.
 At the end of the French and Indian War, the victorious British King had allowed the Canadians to maintain their French laws.
-Moreover, he had extended the Province of Quebec south to the banks of the Ohio River—while also barring new settlements west of the Alleghenies.
+He had extended the Province of Quebec south to the banks of the Ohio River, while also prohibiting new English settlements west of the Alleghenies.
 This obstructed the dreams of Virginia’s frontiersmen—and offended the convictions of those who hated (and had fought against) the French.
+The French, and their Catholic faith, were hated by the English who saw them as champions of tyranny.
 The parents of many 8th Virginia men had fled French armies in Germany.
-The French, and their Catholic faith, were hated by the English who saw them as champions of tyranny.
 The Declaration of Independence, in reference to Canada and Ohio, accused the King and Parliament of “abolishing the free System of English Laws in a neighbouring Province, establishing therein an Arbitrary government, and enlarging its Boundaries so as to render it at once an example and fit instrument for introducing the same absolute rule into these Colonies.”
 The subtext here was that the King was abandoning the principles of the Glorious Revolution of 1688 and reverting to the tyranny of the old Stuart monarchs.

 For South Carolina and for Muhlenberg’s men, this was the high point of the war.
 The Battle of Sullivan’s Island was a tremendous victory that defied all odds and expert predictions.
 By the start of August, Americans had inflicted heavy blows upon the British regulars at Lexington and Concord, Ticonderoga, Bunker Hill, Great Bridge, Norfolk, Moore’s Creek Bridge, the siege of Boston, and now also at Charleston.
 The only major loss had been in Canada.
 The war was going well.
 America was winning and America had declared its independence.

 As summer turned into fall, however, fortunes changed.
 Washington suffered a series of major defeats in New York and New Jersey.
-The 8th Virginia marched on to Florida on a mission they could not complete and the regiment’s mountain boys were already succumbing to the low country’s heat and ubiquitous mosquitos.
+The 8th Virginia marched on toward Florida on a mission they could not complete.
+The regiment’s mountain boys were already succumbing to the low country’s heat and ubiquitous mosquitos.
 For weeks, those mosquitos had been silently spreading malaria among the men.
 Those who had the weakest resistance, the ones born and raised in the Virginia mountains, began to die.

 is researching the history of the Revolutionary War's 8th Virginia Regiment.
 Its ten companies formed on the frontier, from the Cumberland Gap to Pittsburgh.